icy/blog/NAS.md

 The difference between 3400MHz vs 2700Mhz? it's 65MBs vs 38MBs seeing through rsync output!

-PS: The maxium throughput measured/seen from NAS device  is 75MB/s.
+PS1: The maxium throughput measured/seen from NAS device  is 75MB/s.
 Mergefs with passthrough=off.
+PS2: Quite often `rsync` process terminates without a nice trace (not dmesg, not segmentation fault).
+It's likely an issue with the NIC on the pc.
+Error from rsync seems to indicate there was  an authentication error (weird).
+NAS device logs doesn't have an interesting events

 ### 9. Adding new cronjob